 If a student has a balance with Hamilton Tech, after meeting with Student Financial Services, he/she will need to schedule tuition payments with the Financial Services Office at 1011 E. 53rd Street, Davenport, Iowa 52807, phone (563) 386-3570.
 Once these tuition payments have been arranged, the student is expected to make payments on time.
 If the student does not comply with tuition payment arrangements and requirements, he/she may be terminated.

 THE COLLEGE DOES NOT GUARANTEE THAT STUDENT WILL BE ABLE TO OBTAIN FINANCIAL AID.
-THE SCHOOL DOES NOT GUARANTEE A MINIMUM LEVEL OF OR TERM(S) FOR FINANCIAL AID.
-STUDENT UNDERSTANDS THAT THE SCHOOL WILL ONLY ATTEMPT TO ASSIST STUDENT IN HIS/HER EFFORT TO OBTAIN FINANCIAL AID, AND THE SCHOOL IS NOT RESPONSIBLE FOR STUDENT'S FAILURE TO OBTAIN FINANCIAL AID OR FOR ANY DEFICIENCY OR LACK OF QUALIFICATION BY STUDENT TO OBTAIN FINANCIAL AID.
+THE COLLEGE DOES NOT GUARANTEE A MINIMUM LEVEL OF OR TERM(S) FOR FINANCIAL AID.
+STUDENT UNDERSTANDS THAT THE COLLEGE WILL ONLY ATTEMPT TO ASSIST STUDENT IN HIS/HER EFFORT TO OBTAIN FINANCIAL AID, AND THE COLLEGE IS NOT RESPONSIBLE FOR STUDENT'S FAILURE TO OBTAIN FINANCIAL AID OR FOR ANY DEFICIENCY OR LACK OF QUALIFICATION BY STUDENT TO OBTAIN FINANCIAL AID.

-The law specifies how Hamilton Technical College, Ltd., determines the amount of Title IV program assistance that a student earns if he/she withdraws from school.
+The law specifies how Hamilton Technical College, Ltd., determines the amount of Title IV program assistance that a student earns if he/she withdraws from college.
 When a student withdraws during his/her period of enrollment, the amount of Title IV program assistance that has been earned up to that point is determined by a specific formula, on a pro rata basis.
 For example, if a student completed 25% of his/her period of enrollment, he/she would earn 25% of the assistance originally scheduled.
 Once more than 60% of the period of enrollment is completed, all the assistance that a student was scheduled to receive is earned for that period.
-It is possible that a student may have a balance remaining with the school after Title IV funds have been returned to the U.S. Department of Education in accordance with federal law.
-Students should note that they are responsible for any remaining tuition balance left with the school after the return of Title IV Funds.
+It is possible that a student may have a balance remaining with the college after Title IV funds have been returned to the U.S. Department of Education in accordance with federal law.
+Students should note that they are responsible for any remaining tuition balance left with the college after the return of Title IV Funds.
 Students may find additional information relating to the return of Title IV Funds by contacting the Federal Student Aid Information Center at 1-800-433-2143.
 TTY users may call 1-800-730-8913.
 Additional information is also available on the web at www.studentaid.ed.gov.

 Whether a student terminates his/her enrollment or is terminated by the college, the student's withdrawal date or LDA (Last Date of Attendance) is determined by reviewing the attendance records of the current term that the student was attending (Date of Determination).